joshuaeckroth/csci431-website/notes/planning.md

 # Planning

-Planning is another search problem, but it is slightly different than 8-puzzle, chess, etc. In a planning problem, we typically do not completely describe a state.
+Planning is another search problem, but it is slightly different than 8-puzzle, path-finding, etc. We use planning rather than simple search when the domain is very large and there are simply too many states to search with one of the search strategies we've learned previously.

+Instead, a planner searches across partial state descriptions.
+We describe planning problems in a new language, PDDL, rather than an explicit function of possible transitions.

+## Motivation

+In a planning problem, we typically do not completely describe a state.
 Rather, we give just partial descriptions, like `on(monkey, floor), at(monkey, 5, 2)`.
-There might be lots of other things in the room besides the monkey, but we don't want to describe all those other facts.
+There might be lots of other things in the room besides the monkey, even things relevant to our planning problem, but we don't want to describe all those other facts for every possible state transition.
 Breadth-first search, depth-first search, A\*, etc. would have trouble with these kinds of states because they are incomplete.

-But we can handle these states by treating it as a planning problem.
+But we can handle these incomplete states by treating them as a planning problem.
 The way the planning algorithm works, and the way we describe planning problems, is slightly different because we want to know how different actions add or remove facts from the state; the action does not describe all the facts of the state that will result.

-Here is an example (from your book) to illustrate the problem BFS/DFS/A\* would face.
+Here is an example to illustrate the problem BFS/DFS/A\* would face.
 Suppose we have 10 airports, 50 planes, and 200 pieces of cargo.
 All the cargo is at SFO and needs to be at JFK.
 Planes are assumed to have infinite capacity.
-There are three
-actions: load cargo, unload cargo, and fly the plane from one airport to another.
+There are three actions: load cargo, unload cargo, and fly the plane from one airport to another.
 Suppose each of the 50 planes can fly to 9 other airports, and that each of the 200 packages can be loaded on any plane.
-Then we have 9\*50\*50\*200 possible actions at the start; that's 4.5 million possible actions.
+Then we have 9\*50\*50\*200 possible actions at the start; that's 4.5 million possible actions, just for the first move.

+## Types of planning problems

+- Classical:
+- Partially-observable:
+- Probabilistic:

 ## Definition of a classical planning problem